shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-04-01-type-erasure.md

 // logic in source code, instead of in interface code.

 // Since type erasure is about abstraction of behavior, it alwarys involve
 // redirection of function pointers, no matter which way it is implemented.
+This
+// redirection of function pointer is called dispatch, which is another core
+// brick in implementing type erasure.
+Dispatch might happen both at compile
+// time or runtime.

 // Compared with C, C++ ONLY add implementation methods for type erasure.
 In C,
 // we have to manually write different implementations, like the `less` and